 This list of car models made by Rover is a great way to see how Rover has evolved over the years.
 Rover types also have car class information available if you click on their names and go to their dedicated page.

 The Rover P5 series, is a group of large saloon and coupé automobiles produced from 1958 until 1973.
 Models were marketed under the names Rover 3 Litre, Rover 3.5 Litre and Rover 3½ Litre.
-The P5 was a much larger car than the P4 which in some respects it replaced. ...moresee more on Rover P5
+The P5 was a much larger car than the P4 which in some respects it replaced. ...more on Wikipediasee more on Rover P5

 The Rover 800 Series is an executive car range manufactured by the Austin Rover Group subsidiary of British Leyland, and its successor the Rover Group from 1986 to 1998.
 It was also marketed as the Sterling in the United States.
-Co-developed with Honda, it was a close relative to the Honda Legend and the successor to the Rover SD1. ...moresee more on Rover 800 Series
+Co-developed with Honda, it was a close relative to the Honda Legend and the successor to the Rover SD1. ...more on Wikipediasee more on Rover 800 Series